gekatateam/neptunus/plugins/processors/defaults/README.md

 # Defaults Processor Plugin

 The `defaults` processor adds configured labels and fields to an event if they not exists.
-If a field setting fails, an event is marked as failed, but the fields check loop is not breaked.
+If a field adding fails, an event is marked as failed, but the fields check loop is not breaked.

 ## Configuration